HandyKurniawan/na_polar_codes_framework/README.md

 #### Config

-Now, we need to update the `config.ini` file to change the config for the database, and the path for the TriQ before continue
+Now, you need to update the `config.ini` file to change the config for the database, and the path for the TriQ before continue

 ```terminal
 [MySQLConfig]